 Ainaitwe’s lawyer told UG Standard that his client hasn’t received justice since 2014 after an earlier trial was controversially dismissed by the High Court at the pre-hearing stage.

-The lawyer said that the Director of Public Prosecutions (DPP) Justice Jane Frances Abodo has reinstated and sanctioned the new charges against Ms. Rwigambwa who has already received a criminal summons to appear in Court on November 24.
+The lawyer said that the Director of Public Prosecutions (DPP) Justice Jane Frances Abodo has reinstated and sanctioned the new charges against Ms. Rwigambwa who has already received criminal summons to appear in Court.

 The lawyer said their client is now receiving death threats.